TONG-H

 • parent to children: props

-• between brother: find the common parent node, through the parent by the above methods
+• between brother: find the common parent node, and then use the above methods

 • cross layer: by context